“The aim of art is to represent

 – Aristotle

-Symbolic narrative is a constant throughout my work, primarily painting still-lifes, which employ symbolism through an evolving iconography of everyday objects.
+Symbolic narrative is a constant throughout my work, primarily painting still-lifes of an evolving iconography of everyday objects.
 I depict items from the ‘American domestic landscape,’ crediting their ability to connect us to spaces and experiences which can be simultaneously personal and universal.
-My paintings are conscious reflections of relational and societal experience, revisiting most often themes of love, fate, betrayal, frailty, trauma, and the divine.
+My paintings are conscious reflections of relational and societal experience, revisiting most often themes of connection, fate, vulnerability, loss, hope and the divine.
+I want my imagery to evoke curiosity and trigger a personal response to time, space or experience for the viewer.

-I am influenced by vanitas painters of all ages and Frida Kahlo, for her honest personal expression.
+I am influenced by vanitas painters from every period and specifically Frida Kahlo, for her honest personal expression.
 I enjoy portraying the subtle exaggeration of light and its effect on color, aiming to create a surreal realism in my paintings.

 “In order to get to something universal